pguerra98/challenge-bootcamp-01/README.md

 ![alt text](assets/images/challenge-01-01.png)

-Also, here is a screenshot of the website being deployed and a link to it!
+Also, here is a screenshot and a link of the deployed website!

 LINK: